Hail Purdue!

 "Hail Purdue!" is the official fight song of Purdue University.
 The lyrics were written in about 1912 by James R. Morrison (class of 1915), and set to music by Edward S. Wotawa (class of 1912).
-The completed song was published in 1913, initially titled "Purdue War Song", and was dedicated to the Purdue Varsity Glee Club, of which Wotawa was a student member and director.
-Until the adoption of the Purdue Hymn as university anthem in 1993, it frequently served as both fight song and alma mater, being played on ceremonial occasions such as commencements.
+The completed song was published in 1913, initially titled "Purdue War Song".
+It was dedicated to the Purdue Varsity Glee Club, of which Wotawa was a student member and director.
+Until the adoption of the Purdue Hymn as the university anthem in 1993, it frequently served as both fight song and alma mater, being played on ceremonial occasions such as commencements.